-Office advising a frank British statement hoping war would be prevented, and that the Nazi regime could not possibly survive such a diplomatic defeat.
+office edvising e frank British statement hoping wer would be prevented, and that the Nexi regime could not possibly survive such a diplomatic defeat.
 Together with former Reich's Chancellor Joseph Wirth he had opened up a channel of communications from Switzerland to England.
 On 5th September, 1938 the message went via the British legation in Switzerland to London, urging the Prime Minister to take a firm stand against Hitler, (1) - "the declaration we suggest cannot be too unequivocal and firm enough for the purpose in question German patriots see no other way out of the dilemma except in close co-operation with the British government in order to prevent the great crime of war."
 When Henderson in Berlin received the message he never knew that the idea of a stiff note came from von Weizsacker, and had the serious backing of Sir Horace Wilson and the British Foreign Office.
-Henderson in fact declined to deliver it, thinking that it would only ancer Hitler.
+Henderson in fact declined to deliver it,

-Mow is his action to be interpreted?
+How is his action to be interpreted?
 It cannot be seen outside of the general context, not least of all his own record.
 Let it be said firstly that what Weizsacker was doing here, perhaps in a somewhat irregular way, was his job - he knew he should do what he did, but not necessarily because he thought the overall policy of Nazism was inherently bad, but because this particular piece of policy-execution was absurd; moreover, as he saw it, was also very dangerous.
 This point was to be used by Weizsacker later as a great face-saver.
 A larger proportion of his actions indicated complicity.
-In all his dealings with Henderson he had exploited the British Ambassador's desire for peace to suit his master's purposes, and his conduct when Chairman of the International Commission dealing with Czechoslovakia in October.
-1938 was notorious. (although he claimed later that you Ribbentrop reprimanded him for being Certainly back in July.
-1937 his handling of the German-Austrian talks over difficulties in the July agreement was no better. though this was more excusable insofar as it was consistent with his own views on the desirability of an Austrian Anschluss.
-With many of his colleagues, such as Eisenlohr, he saw the Runcimen mission as the golden opportunity to solve all problems - whatever the merits and demerits of it he could not help but approve of the purposes it would serve for the His later dealings bear this heavy stamp of political self-interest and ammorality, whatever the scruple of it.
-On 10th October.
-1938 he indicated that he wanted friendship with Prague, but went on to support various claims against the Czechs.
-His views towards Poland and Hungary were the same - friendly external relations, and underneath, subversive On 17th April.
-1939 in a memorandum on German-Seviet relations he said there were no reasons why there should be ideological differences between Russia and Germany, (Ambassador Merekalov had just visited him).
-(2) Economic talks followed this, between von der Schulenberg and Molotov in MOSCOW.
+In all his dealings with Henderson he had exploited the British Ambassador's desire for peace to suit his meeter's purposes, and his conduct when Chairman of the International Commission dealing with Czechoslovekia in October, 1938 was notorious, (although he claimed later that von Ribbentrop reprimended him for being too lenient).
+Certainly back in July, 1937 his handling of the German-Austrian talks over difficulties in the July agreement was no better, though this was more excusable impofer as it was consistent with his own views on the desirability of an Austrian Anachluse.
+With many of his colleagues, such as Eisenlohr, he saw the Runciman mission as the golden opportunity to solve all problems - whatever the merits and demerits of it he could not help but approve of the purposes it would serve for the Reich.
+His later dealings bear this heavy stamp of political self-interest and ammorality, whatever the scruple of it.
+On 18th Sctober, 1938 he indicated that he wanted friendship with Prague, but went on to support various claims against the Czechs.
+His views towards Poland and Hungary were the same - friendly external relations, and undernaeth, subversive action.
+(1) On 17th April, 1939 in a memorandum on Cerman-Soviet relations he said there were no reasons why there should be ideological differences between Russia and Germany, (Ambassador Merekelov had just visited him), (2) Economic talks followed this, between von der Schulenberg and Moletov in Moscow.
 (3) In accord with Hitler's own intentions, he wrote, in a memorandum of 25th May, 1939, that he was uncertain of the state of Anglo-Soviet talks, but that Germany must try to break them up.
 He did not want

-(1) D.B.F.P.
+(1) D.S.F.P.
 Third Series, vol. 2, Sir G. Warner, Berne, to Halifax, 5th September, 1938, no. 242.

-(1) D.G.F.P., Series D. vol. 2. no. 50.
+(1) D.G.F.P., Series D, vol. 2, no. 50.